-Teamwork – Prepare for common interview questions such as “Describe a team project you worked on” or “Why would you consider yourself a team player?”.
-Ensure you highlight how you’ve worked well within a team to reach a shared goal.
+Prepare for common interview questions such as “Describe a team project you worked on” or “Why would you consider yourself a team player?” and ensure you highlight how you’ve worked well within a team to reach a shared goal.

-Self-motivation – Though it’s essential to be able to work well within a team, employers also desire employees who are self-motivated.
-Earning certifications, writing a blog, creating your own projects, and providing examples of how you achieved goals through your own initiative all show self-motivation (and passion for the technology).
+Though it’s essential to be able to work well within a team, employers also desire employees who are self-motivated.
+Earning certifications, writing a blog, creating your own projects, and providing examples of how you achieved goals through your own initiative all show self-motivation and passion for the technology.

 Let me be clear that I deeply believe in the value of AWS certifications (and any IT certification for that matter).
 They are a fantastic way to both learn technologies and to demonstrate expertise to employers and will absolutely help you with your career goals.
 They’re also a great way to stay relevant even if you stay with the same employer.
 In fact, I’ve been continually certifying for the last 20+ years and it’s really helped my career and kept things interesting.

 The key point I want to make is that there’s a lot more than a certification required to land your dream AWS job and it takes commitment and continual effort to get there.
 It’s my mission to support you on this journey and help you achieve your career goals.

 Ready to Take Your Tech Career to the Next Level?